 WWII veteran's remains return home after missing 74 years

-All signs of the mission were lost until 2006, when a hiker in northeast India spotted a wing and panel sign with the plane’s name inscribed – “Hot as Hell.”
+All signs of the mission were lost until 2006, when a hiker in northeast India spotted a wing and panel sign inscribed with the bomber’s name.
 It wasn’t until 2015 that the U.S. Defense Department investigated the crash site and found the remains of 1st Lt.
 Robert Eugene Oxford.

 “We were ecstatic that Eugene was found, but we feel guilty there are seven other men on that mountain top,” said Merrill Roan, the wife of Oxford’s nephew.
 “So we are honoring the other seven. … We have to honor them as well, because they may never get any closure.”